saddlefish/Udacity-Deep_Learning/Predicting_Bike-Sharing-Patterns/README.md

     - Produce good results when running the network on the full dataset, with requirements being:
     - Training loss should be less than 0.09
     - Validation loss should be less than 0.18

+ - The Predicting_Bike-Sharing-Patterns_my_answers.py file contains my specific hyperparameter settings and the functions I created to run a neural network including forward pass through, backpropagation, and updating the weights.
+ - The Predicting_Bike-Sharing-Patterns_neural_network.ipynb file is for exploratory data analysis (EDA), daata prep, and executing the model.